isurunix/isurubuddhika.dev/README.md

 # isurubuddhika.dev

 Welcome to the repository for my personal blog, where I share my thoughts on technology, privacy, and various other topics.
-This blog is built using [Hugo](https://gohugo.io/), a fast and flexible static site generator.
+This blog is built using [Hugo](https://gohugo.io/), a fast and flexible static site generator, and deployed using [Cloudflare Workers](https://workers.cloudflare.com/).

 ## Table of Contents